okta/samples-ios/browser-sign-in/README.md

 For example, if your **Redirect URI** is `com.okta.example:/callback`, the **URL Scheme** will be `com.okta.example`.

-No you can build and run the application.
+Now you can build and run the application.

 If you see a home page that prompts you to login, then things are working!
 Clicking the **Log in** button will redirect you to the Okta hosted sign-in page.
 You will be guided through Okta Authentication flow.
 After completion you will be redirected back to the app.

 You can login with the same account that you created when signing up for your Developer Org, or you can use a known username and password from your Okta Directory.

-[OIDC Web Application Setup Instructions]: https://developer.okta.com/authentication-guide/implementing-authentication/auth-code#1-setting-up-your-application
+[OIDC Native iOS Application Setup Instructions]: https://developer.okta.com/quickstart/#/ios/nodejs/express